 The Opera Environment

 The Opera is also acutely aware of its fragile physical environment and has pioneered ways to conserve and protect the landscape.
 The County of Santa Fe and the Opera are currently constructing a new, state-of-the-art water treatment plant.
 Every year more of the landscaping is redesigned and replanted with drought-tolerant plants and shrubs.

+Looking for one of a kind venues?
 The Santa Fe Opera has a number of locations available for rent.